 Research and development in industries such as chemicals, pharmaceuticals and biotech / life sciences is characterized by big investments and strategic portfolio management.
 Many companies have highly dynamic and innovative product portfolios, making it important to prioritize and select the right projects.

 Product Care underpins the ongoing further development of products such as drugs, active ingredients and technical equipment.
 The R&D projects in this industry usually have relatively long durations.

 Due to high CAPEX expenses and complexity, research and development is often undertaken across distributed locations.
 People collaborate across departments and even companies – nationally and globally – and this is common for these industries.
 Almost all companies practice permanent budget planning and control in the form of fluctuating running forecasts.

 Over more than 20 years, TPG The Project Group has gathered many references in the chemical, pharmaceutical and biotech industries.
 Based on our experience, we have put together the following list of things that should be included in an appropriate project and portfolio management (PPM) solution for product development in these industries.

-Expand the following text modules to read about the proven components of solutions for research and development projects in the chemical, pharmaceutical and life sciences industries based on Microsoft technologies.
+Expand the following text modules to read about the proven components of solutions for research and development projects in the chemical, pharmaceutical and life sciences industries based on Microsoft or Planisware technologies.